-Dreaming of drifting off to sleep in a deep hug?
+Dreaming of drifting off to sleep cozied up in a warm hug?

 Dreamfoam, a sister site to Brooklyn Bedding, is a family-owned company that believes high-quality beds should be affordable to everyone.
 That’s why they created this latex mattress that feels high-end for an affordable price.